GaalexxC/IPS-3.4-BitTracker/README.md

 Play with it.
 I dont care.

-I suggest installing on a Win 10 Hyper-V dev board and not on a production board to test and modify.
+I suggest installing on a Hyper-V dev board and not on a production board to test and modify.

 #### Support